aaronicsubstances/shrewd-evolver/Data-Modelling.md

 Some ideas for mapping column names in SQL query results to tuple of plain old objects or associative arrays are:
   - just use the database column names as names in the application objects, and let column results with the same column name overwrite each other.
 It is then the responsiblity of the developer to ensure uniqueness of query result column names.
 This seems to be the approach favoured by dynamically typed languages, and should be supported by any custom micro-ORM at a minimum.
   - another approach is needed when it is desirable to be able to separate database object names from other parts of application code with the use of mappers, and also be able to rename database objects and have it automatically reflect in SQL queries.
 This is needed especially in statically typed languages.
-And that approach is to have a special syntactical convention used within SQL queries, in which column names of query results and tables (and other database objects) are specified as a pair of class name (or index in tuple) and property name (or key in associative array).
-Syntax should differentiate between column names of query results and the rest.
+And that approach is to represent the SQL queries as an indexed array of strings and non-strings, in which column names of query results and tables (and other database objects) are specified as a plain old object (or associative array) containing class name (or index in tuple), property name (or key in associative array), and some information to differentiate column names of query results from the rest.
 At build time, a linting program can be used to validate the syntactical constructs.
-And then at build time or runtime, a preprocessor can be used to replace the syntactical constructs with auto-generated column names.
+And then at build time or runtime, a preprocessor can be used to replace all non-strings with auto-generated string values.